This article was updated on June 6, 2022 (originally published August 22, 2019).

 Optimizing the wait time

-The customer’s total wait time from order to receiving their glass of juice is currently around 4-6 minutes, including prepping produce, making juice, and cleaning the machine.
-Considering the average wait time at Starbucks is 4.5 minutes, they aren’t too far from industry standard for a coffee shop.
-Getting this time down even more is what they are working on now.
-The actual time juicing on the juice machine is only about two minutes, so there’s plenty of room for improvement.
+The customer’s total wait time from order to receiving their glass of juice is currently around 3-4 minutes, including prepping produce, making juice, and cleaning the machine.
+Considering the average wait time at Starbucks is 4.5 minutes, they are within the industry standard for a coffee shop.
+The actual time juicing on the juice machine is only about two minutes, so the total wait time depends on how efficiently the rest of the process is performed.

 When the staff doesn’t have orders to fill, they put the X-1 Minis to work making bottles of juice to stock their grab-and-go refrigerator.
 “We’ve learned that the more juice we have in the fridge, the more we sell.”
 Having grab-and-go juice allows customers to order a fresh juice, and also take a few to go.